bitsofcotton/goki_check_cc/README.md

 These program's bump assumes F=∞ graphics.
 These program's match matches with calculated pseudo z-depth.
 These program's match3d assumes input file as a bump map and .obj 3d file.
-These program's match assumes one of vertices is full and another is lowPoly.
+These program's match and match3d assumes one of vertices is full and another is lowPoly.

 # Specification
 PseudoBump generates the bumpmap that is pseudo plausible one.